Otto Rahn: SS

 In 1934, Rahn published his first book, Kreuzzug gegen den Gral ("Crusade Against the Grail"), which attempted to link the medieval romance of Parzival with the persecution of the Cathars by Pope Innocent III.
 The book came to the attention of Karl Maria Wiligut, head of the Department for Pre- and Early History of the SS Race and Settlement Main Office.
 Wiligut was impressed by the work and passed it to Heinrich Himmler, the head of the SS, who, from an early age, had a marked interested in ancient history, chivalry and the occult, especially ariosophy.
+Rahn received a telegraph from Himmler in 1933, expressing his interest in Rahn's work.
 Rahn joined Himmler's staff as a junior, non-commissioned officer and became a full member of the SS in March 1936, attaining the rank of SS-Unterscharführer the following month.
 In an interview with Rüdiger Sünner for the 1998 documentary Schwarze Sonne, Adolf Frisé, a confidante of Rahn's, said of him: "He was only devoted to one person in the SS, and that was Himmler... to him, Himmler was a saint, and he protected him".
+On joining the SS, Rahn himself said: "A man has to eat.
+What was I to do?
+Turn Himmler down?"

 Research for his second book Lucifer's Court led Rahn to sacred sites across Nazi Germany, France, Italy, and Iceland, and during this time he maintained frequent correspondence with Himmler who was interested in Rahn's research and, through the SS, funded his expeditions.

 Decline and death

-Rahn's homosexuality had been known to Himmler but, in 1937, it became the subject of difficulties with other SS officers, who had long contrasted their conduct with the open homosexuality common in Ernst Röhm's Sturmabteilung.
-Following a "drunken homosexual scrape", Rahn was assigned guard duty at the Dachau concentration camp in order to "toughen him up".
+Rahn was assigned guard duty at the Dachau concentration camp in order to "toughen him up".

-Deeply concerned by what he had witnessed in Dachau, Rahn offered his resignation from the SS in February 1939.
-This was accepted by Himmler.
+Deeply concerned by what he had witnessed in Dachau, Rahn confided in a friend; "I have much sorrow for my country... impossible for tolerant, liberal man like me to live in a nation that my native country has become".
+Rahn offered his resignation from the SS in February 1939, which was accepted by Himmler.
 On 13 March, Rahn's body was found by local children in a ravine near Söll (Kufstein, Tyrol), in Austria.
 Sixty years later, in an interview with Sünner, one of those who found Rahn's body described finding "two empty bottles" next to it.
 Rahn's death was privately ruled a suicide but was presented by Himmler to the SS as having occurred following a "mountaineering accident".
+Rahn has been the object of many rumours and strange stories, including that his death had been faked, although all such speculation is unsubstantiated.